Dark-eXe/AcroDB/README.md

 - Python with openai *probably*
 - *TBD*: Web UI or GUI, currently CLI
 ## Database Contents
 High-level description of database contents.
-Requires AWS client permissions for access.
+Requires AWS client permissions for access (closed to public for now).
 - DynamoDB: MAG Code of Points, WAG Code of Points (to be joined), Parkour dictionary (to be joined)
 - S3: Multimedia for movement demonstrations